 Airline cards typically come with some nice airline specific perks, which may include everything from free checked bags, in-flight discounts and priority boarding to bonus elite status miles, free lounge access and companion tickets.
 These cards don’t typically earn as much as other rewards cards, offering double miles on airfare only, but the added perks might make them worth having, depending on your travel habits.

 Which card is best for you depends on where you want to go and how you like to travel.
 Cards that have transferable points are generally safe bet, though, allowing you to maximize the value of your points and chose from a variety of frequent flyer programs.

 Below I’ll cover the best cards for international travel in each of these categories.

 Cards With Transferable Points

 It probably comes as no surprise that the Chase Sapphire Preferred® Card is one of the best options for international travel.
-It has a big 60,000-point sign-up bonus , double points for all travel and dining, and a reasonable $95 At $ $4,000, it has a slightly higher minimum spend than many cards, but you have to make only $1,333 in purchases per month for three months.
+It has a big 50,000-point sign-up bonus , double points for all travel and dining, and a reasonable $0 intro annual fee for the first year, after that $95> At $ $4,000, it has a slightly higher minimum spend than many cards, but you have to make only $1,333 in purchases per month for three months.

 What you might not know is that Chase’s business card, Ink Plus® Business Credit Card, is also a great choice.
 It comes with a bigger sign-up bonus of 60,000 points and more generous bonus earning categories.
 You’ll get quintuple points for some recurring expenses, such as landlines, cell phones, internet and cable, plus double points for gas and hotels.